 |Specific Lot Identification||You select the specific shares you wish to sell or exchange at the time of each sale.
 The shares you select determine the cost basis and holding period.

 Please note: to use Specific Lot Identification when selling or exchanging shares, first choose in writing a cost basis method for your account other than Average Cost (such as, FIFO, LIFO, etc.).
 This can be changed online or using a form.
 When ready to sell or exchange shares, please call us—to identify the specific shares you wish to sell or exchange—at 1-800-225-5132.

 Under the Specific Lot Identification method, you may specify which shares are considered to be sold on the trade date, and such specification will be indicated on the confirmation statement.
 The tax cost is the specific cost of those particular shares.
 Please call a representative if you wish to use this method.
 You will need to keep a record of all your past purchases so you can accurately identify the cost basis.

-If you have never sold shares of a particular mutual fund investment, you may choose any method—FIFO, Average Cost, or Specific Identification—for determining your capital gain or loss when a sale occurs.
+If you have never sold shares of a particular mutual fund investment, you may choose any method—FIFO, Average Cost, or Specific Lot Identification—for determining your capital gain or loss when a sale occurs.
 If you have sold shares using Average Cost, your ability to use another method for your existing shares may be restricted and you should consult your tax adviser.

 For further information on tax matters, you may wish to call the Internal Revenue Service at 1-800-TAX-1040.
 To receive federal tax forms, call 1-800-TAX-FORM (829-3676) or visit the IRS Web site.
 Information on mutual fund tax matters is available in IRS Publication No. 550, and information on individual retirement accounts can be found at IRS Publication 590-A: Contributions to Individual Retirement Arrangements (IRAs) and IRS Publication 590-B: Distributions from Individual Retirement Arrangements (IRAs).